This is the multi-page printable view of this section. Click here to print.

 Using the above command, the klusterlet components(registration-agent and work-agent) will be deployed on the managed cluster, it is mandatory to expose the hub cluster to the managed cluster.
 We provide an option for running the klusterlet components outside the managed cluster, for example, on the hub cluster(hosted mode).

-The hosted mode deploying is till in experimental stage, consider to use it only when:
+The hosted mode deployment is still in experimental stage, consider using it only when:

-• want to reduce the footprints of the managed cluster.
+• you want to reduce the footprint of the managed cluster.

-• do not want to expose the hub cluster to the managed cluster directly
+• you do not want to expose the hub cluster to the managed cluster directly

 In hosted mode, the cluster where the klusterlet is running is called the hosting cluster.
 Running the following command to the hosting cluster to register the managed cluster to the hub.